Orbital classification in rotating bar potentials using an empirical proxy of the second integral of motion: Introduction

 The CAM framework offers several key advantages over traditional classification methods.
 First, it is effectively Hamiltonian-independent.
 By incorporating the Jacobi energy or other $E_\mathrm{J}$-related quantities as an additional parameter in the classification space, CAM can accommodate orbits spanning a broad range of Jacobi energies, making it inherently more suitable for analyzing realistic bar models than the SoS method, which is limited to iso-$E_\mathrm{J}$ slices.
 Moreover, in contrast to frequency-based techniques, CAM exhibits greater robustness against degeneracies among orbital families, as it does not rely on resonance structures that may overlap across different orbit types.
 Thirdly, the CAM framework is naturally extensible to 3D orbits.
 By incorporating an additional proxy for the third integral of motion, the method can potentially describe 3D orbits using just three parameters, which may provide a more visually intuitive alternative to SoS-based approaches.

 Our main motivation is to investigate the effectiveness of $\cam$ for 2D orbital classification in rotating bar potentials.
 While \citetalias{QS2021} focused primarily on the empirical and numerical properties of $\cam$, we begin by investigating its analytical implications within the Freeman bar model, aiming to gain insight into the physical meaning of this proxy.
 Next, we evaluate the performance of $\cam$ for orbital classification across three representative rotating bar potentials: the Freeman bar, the logarithmic bar, and the Ferrers bar.
-In addition to the $\overline{L_z}-\sigma_{L_z}$ plane studied by \citetalias{QS2021}, we introduce a new parameter plane defined by $\cam$ and the root-mean-square radius ($\rms=\sqrt{\overline{R^2}}$)\footnote{Throughout this paper, we use $\rms$ to characterize the orbital size, but we do confirm that the mean absolute radius ($\overline{|R|}$) produces comparable results.}.
+In addition to the $\overline{L_z}-\sigma_{L_z}$ plane studied by \citetalias{QS2021}, we introduce a new parameter plane defined by $\cam$ and the root-mean-square radius ($\rms=\sqrt{\overline{R^2}}$)\footnote{Throughout this paper, we use $\rms$ to characterize the orbital size, but we do confirm that the mean absolute radius ($\overline{|R|}$) produces comparable results.}, {where the average is taken over time along the orbit using a uniform time interval}.
 We first explore the behavior of iso-$E_\mathrm{J}$ and periodic orbits within the $\cam$ framework, finding that periodic orbits form well-defined branches in the $\cam-\rms$ plane that effectively partition the space into domains corresponding to specific orbital families.
 We then extend the analysis to test-particle orbits rather than orbits constrained by fixed Jacobi energies, thereby demonstrating the applicability of this method to realistic $N$-body simulations.
 Our analyses show that different orbital families exhibit a well-ordered distribution in the $\cam-\rms$ plane.
 These results highlight CAM as a robust and efficient tool for orbital classification.

 The paper is organized as follows.
 In Section~\ref{section: implication}, we review the definition of $\cam$ and examine its implications within the analytical Freeman bar model.
 Section~\ref{section: periodic orbit} introduces the $\cam-\rms$ plane and explores the behavior of iso-$E_\mathrm{J}$ and periodic orbits in this framework.
 In Section~\ref{section: method}, we extend the analysis to test-particle orbits.
 We discuss the broader implications of our results in Section~\ref{section: discussion}, and summarize in Section~\ref{section: conclusion}.